Austin Riley Player Props: Braves vs. Marlins

-The Atlanta Braves, including Austin Riley (.238 on-base percentage in past 10 games, 98 points below season-long percentage), battle starter Braxton Garrett and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.
+The Atlanta Braves, including Austin Riley (.256 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Thursday at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Marlins.
+In his most recent game, he notched a home run while going 1-for-5 against the Marlins.

 Austin Riley Game Info & Props vs. the Marlins